Skip to main content

 Page templates

 If you frequently use the same layout and formatting in your documents (e.g. for a product requirements document), you could use a page template.
 To create a template, go to Settings > Workspace > Templates > Pages and select ‘Create page template’.
 You can also edit and delete existing templates.
+Then, when you create a new page, you’ll see an ‘Apply template’ button that appears in the newly created empty page.

 @mention anything